Cameco Sees Unusually Large Options Volume (NYSE:CCJ)

 Cameco Co.
-(NYSE:CCJ – Get Free Report) (TSE:CCO) saw some unusual options trading on Thursday.
-Stock traders purchased 28,210 put options on the company.
-This represents an increase of approximately 942% compared to the average daily volume of 2,706 put options.
+(NYSE:CCJ – Get Free Report) (TSE:CCO) was the target of unusually large options trading activity on Thursday.
+Traders acquired 384,705 call options on the stock.
+This is an increase of approximately 1,490% compared to the typical volume of 24,198 call options.

+Several research firms have commented on CCJ.
+National Bank Financial raised shares of Cameco to a “strong-buy” rating in a report on Tuesday, September 3rd.
+Cantor Fitzgerald raised shares of Cameco from a “neutral” rating to an “overweight” rating in a research note on Wednesday, July 31st.
+The Goldman Sachs Group upped their target price on Cameco from $56.00 to $62.00 and gave the stock a “buy” rating in a research note on Friday, June 7th.
+Bank of America lifted their price target on Cameco from $59.00 to $60.50 and gave the company a “buy” rating in a research note on Wednesday, June 26th.
+Finally, Glj Research restated a “buy” rating and set a $63.73 price objective on shares of Cameco in a research report on Wednesday, August 14th.
+One investment analyst has rated the stock with a sell rating, five have issued a buy rating and two have given a strong buy rating to the stock.
+According to MarketBeat, Cameco presently has an average rating of “Buy” and an average price target of $67.25.

 Institutional Inflows and Outflows

-Cameco (NYSE:CCJ – Get Free Report) (TSE:CCO) last released its quarterly earnings data on Wednesday, July 31st.
+Cameco (NYSE:CCJ – Get Free Report) (TSE:CCO) last issued its quarterly earnings data on Wednesday, July 31st.
 The basic materials company reported $0.14 earnings per share for the quarter, missing analysts’ consensus estimates of $0.28 by ($0.14).
-The company had revenue of $598.00 million for the quarter, compared to analyst estimates of $756.00 million.
-Cameco had a net margin of 9.72% and a return on equity of 5.63%.
-The firm’s revenue for the quarter was up 24.1% compared to the same quarter last year.
-During the same period in the previous year, the firm posted ($0.01) earnings per share.
-As a group, research analysts predict that Cameco will post 0.96 earnings per share for the current year.
+The firm had revenue of $598.00 million for the quarter, compared to the consensus estimate of $756.00 million.
+Cameco had a return on equity of 5.63% and a net margin of 9.72%.
+The company’s revenue was up 24.1% on a year-over-year basis.
+During the same quarter in the prior year, the firm earned ($0.01) EPS.
+On average, equities analysts forecast that Cameco will post 0.91 earnings per share for the current fiscal year.

 Cameco Corporation provides uranium for the generation of electricity.
 It operates through Uranium, Fuel Services, Westinghouse segments.
 The Uranium segment is involved in the exploration for, mining, and milling, purchase, and sale of uranium concentrate.
 The Fuel Services segment engages in the refining, conversion, and fabrication of uranium concentrate, as well as the purchase and sale of conversion services.